NTheuws/linorobot2_hardware/README.md

 --------------BACK--------------

-If you're building a 2 wheel drive robot, assign `MOTOR1` and `MOTOR2` to the left and right motors respectively.
+In case you're building a 2WD robot, use the front 2 wheels.
+Assign `MOTOR1` and `MOTOR2` to the left and right motors respectively.
+For the robot to drive properly, 1 or 2 caster wheels are used to keep the balance without being in the way of the robot's movement.

-For mecanum robots, follow the wheels' orientation below.
+For a 4WD and Mecanum robot all 4 motors will be used.

+For mecanum robots, the wheels' orientation is very important.
+When looking at the robot from the top, the rollers on the wheels have to point towards the center of the robot.
+This should automatically mean the rollers on the bottom of the wheels should form a diamond shape.

+The image below shows the top view of a robot.
+In case of mecanum wheels, it also shows the orientation of the rollers on the 4 wheels.
+The arrows show the X and Y-axis for the Inertial Measurement Unit(IMU) make sure these will be alligned later.

 ![mecanum_wheels_orientation](docs/mecanum_wheels_orientation.png)